Chorley is a town and borough in Lancashire, North West England.

 2021 Census - Chorley

-In the UK, there is a census every 10 years.
+In the United Kingdom, there is a census every 10 years.

 The Office for National Statistics (ONS) is the organization responsible for collecting and publishing official statistics in England and Wales.
 In Northern Ireland it is the Northern Ireland Statistics and Research Agency (NIRSA), and in Scotland it is National Records of Scotland (NRS).

-The results from the 2021 Census for England, Wales, and Northern Ireland will be released in summer 2022.
+The statistics from the 2021 Census for England, Wales, and Northern Ireland will be released in summer 2022.

-The census prior to this was held in 2011.
+The 2011 census was prior to this.
 Demographic data for Chorley is included below.

 2011 Census Data - Resident Population of Chorley